 John Rigely Food Pantry

 The John Rigely Food Pantry at St. Mary Church continues to follow the mission of its founder Deacon John Rigely – to serve people in need.
-Approximately forty families a month receive a variety of groceries and fresh foods.
-It is through the generous support of the Saint Mary parishioners and school that pantry shelves are kept stocked to serve so many in the community.
-Our volunteers manage inventory, pack and distribute food weekly, and assist at the five food collections a year.
+Approximately 60 families a month receive a variety of groceries and fresh foods.
+It is through the generous support of the Precious Blood parishioners and school that pantry shelves are kept stocked to serve so many in the community.
+Our volunteers manage inventory, pack and distribute food weekly, and assist at the four food collections a year.
 If interested in volunteering, please contact us.

 For further information, or to make an appointment, or if you know someone in need of this service, please contact Barbara Sommers.

 The Shelter Program here at St. Mary Church helps these people in need quietly and confidentially.
 It is a program that is part of the John Rigely Food Pantry Program.
 While you, our very generous parishioners, give food to the pantry for those in need of groceries, monetary donations are also needed to build up the Shelter account.

 The St. Mary Kids’ Closet is available for families in need to provide “almost new” clothing, toys, books and baby gear for their children.
 Everything in the Closet is donated by local families and all monetary donations are used to buy food, diapers and formula for families in need.
 Anyone who wishes to “shop” the Closet free of charge can do so.